To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Brush: in case you need to remove burrs, leaves, etc. from your dog’s fur

-- Stake: to attach leash to and keep your dog within range while you are busy setting up camp and cooking
+- Stake: attach your leash to and keep your dog within range while you’re busy setting up camp and cooking

 - Hand wipes, paper towels, carpet spray: many dogs get car sick, so it’s best to plan ahead so you can take care of it immediately

 - Towel: in case your dog hops in the water for a swim or gets muddy

 Keep in mind that not all camping locations and hiking trails are dog-friendly.
 Be sure to do your research ahead of time, so you and your pup don’t show up uninvited.
 For instance, while you might assume that National Parks are dog-friendly, they aren’t always, so check in advance.
 Check out our guide to trail etiquette for dogs.

 7 Tips For Hiking & Camping With Dogs